Adult Day School

 2. Hybrid Learning (in-school)

-• For all other in-school courses, you must be at the Wheable Education Centre in London to attend your class on Monday, Tuesday, and Thursday.
+You must be physically present at the Wheable Education Centre in London to attend your classes on Monday, Tuesday, and Thursday.
 You must provide your own transportation to/from Wheable.
-The class will either run in the morning from 9:00am to 11:45am or in the afternoon from 12:30pm to 3:15pm (depending upon your course).
+The class will run either in the morning from 9:00am to 11:45am or in the afternoon from 12:30pm to 3:15pm (depending upon your course).
 Be sure to check the time of the course before registering for the course.
-You are not able to attend the class online on these days.
-The online days for non-Tech courses are Wednesday and Friday.

 • On online days, the class will be online asynchronous, meaning you do not need to be in the Wheable centre (you can work from home) and there are no set times during the day you need to be online.
 However, you must login to your course, on all online days, and complete the work that is assigned for that day by the teacher.

-• The Ministry of Education’s Virtual Learning Environment called Brightspace will be used for the online components of your course.
+• The Ministry of Education’s virtual learning environment called Brightspace will be used for the online components of your course.

-• This model of learning will provide you with the most direct access to a teacher as you will see them face-to-face when in the school, but provide you with some flexibility on Friday as you can determine when you will do the school work on those two days.
+• This model of learning will provide you with the most direct access to a teacher as you will see them face-to-face when in the school, but provide you with some flexibility on Wednesday and Friday as you can determine when you will do the school work on those two days.

 Chromebooks

-Chromebooks are not available for home use in the 2023-24 school year.
+Chromebooks are not available for home use in the 2024-25 school year.

 For hybrid courses only, teachers may provide Chromebooks for class time use on in-school days.
 These Chromebooks may not be taken home.